spiegel-im-spiegel/github-pages-env/content/remark/2017/12/like-nkf.md

-  conv        Convert character encoding of text guess       Guess character encoding of text help        Help about any command list        List of available character encoding norm        Unicode normalization version     Print the version number of gonkf
+  conv        Convert character encoding of text guess       Guess character encoding of text help        Help about any command norm        Unicode normalization nwline      Convert newline of text version     Print the version number of gonkf width       Convert character width of text

 Flags:
   -h, --help   help for gonkf